Another Body Murdered: Release

 "Another Body Murdered" was released as a single in September 1993.
 It subsequently charted in several countries, including Ireland, where it spent four weeks in the Irish Singles Chart, reaching a peak position of 13; New Zealand, where it reached number 41 during a two-week chart run; and the United Kingdom, reaching a high point of number 26 during its three weeks in the UK Singles Chart.

-Reception
+Reception and legacy

 "Another Body Murdered" has been described by Jeremy Allen of The Guardian as a "grim dog-eat-dog tale of foul play" that serves to showcase Mike Patton's versatile vocal range.
 Writing for The A.V.
 Club, Sean O'Neal described the song as having "a chest-puffing, smack-talking energy that’s undeniable".
 O'Neal cited it as an influence on later bands such as Korn or Limp Bizkit, stating "you can definitely hear the ground being laid for the scores of bands who would strip Faith No More of all its oddball eccentricity, then regurgitate only its meatiest chunks".
 A contemporary review in Spin magazine by Mark Blackwell was unfavourable towards the release, finding it to be overly derivative of the earlier Anthrax and Public Enemy collaboration "Bring the Noise", writing that "it's a concept that wears thin fast".

+Covers

+A cover of the song by SMP appeared on the Faith No More tribute album Tribute of the Year (2002).
+In 2019, the song was covered by Australian metal band Superheist.